Euler transformation for multiple $q$-hypergeometric series from wall-crossing formula of $K$-theoretic vortex partition function: Introduction and summary

 \section{Introduction and summary}

-Dualities relate supersymmetric quantum theories, which typically have the same fixed point in the renormalization group flow.
-In the level of supersymmetric indices and also partition functions, a duality implies the agreement of supersymmetric indices of the dual pair.
-Combined with supersymmetric localization formula, the agreement of indices predicts many non-trivial identities between special functions.
-For example, in four dimensions, the equality between superconformal indices \cite{Romelsberger:2005eg, Kinney:2005ej} of a dual pair predicts a non-trivial identity between integrals of elliptic gamma functions.
+Dualities relate supersymmetric quantum field theories, which typically have the same fixed point in the renormalization group flow.
+At the level of supersymmetric indices and also partition functions, a duality implies the agreement of the supersymmetric indices of the dual pair.
+Combined with the supersymmetric localization formula, the agreement of the indices predicts many non-trivial identities between special functions.
+For example, in four dimensions, the equality of superconformal indices \cite{Romelsberger:2005eg, Kinney:2005ej} of a dual pair predicts a non-trivial identity between integrals of elliptic gamma functions.